Day 1 – the arrival

 After a night of rain, sleet and hail, the day was dry and bright.
 No banners could be put up as the wind had knocked down branches and the portaloo in the night!

-I parked up in the adjoining field and entered the kitchen, home of Ceri (founder of CSJ) and Phil Rundle and Ceri’s late father H.Glyn Jones.
-I joined the throng of handlers, presenters, judges and crew who were gathering from far and wide for a welcome cup of tea, a slice of pizza and some plums from the garden (thank you Sue Main).
+In the kitchen, home of Ceri (founder of CSJ) and Phil Rundle and Ceri’s late father H.Glyn Jones was a happy crowd of handlers, presenters, judges and crew, gathering from far and wide for a welcome cup of tea, a slice of pizza and some plums from the garden (thank you Sue Main).

 The first of the cakes arrived, kindly donated by Kerstin Schwartze.
 This one was chocolate and marzipan and didn’t last long